joesustaric/tf-playground/README.md

 4. install checkov `pip install checkov`

 # TF Backend setup
 Inside the `remote-state` there is terraform code which sets up an encrypted S3 bucket to hold then subsequent terraform state files, also a DynamoDB table to enable state locking so if two people attempt to update state at the same time it will error.
+See https://www.terraform.io/docs/state/locking.html

 This needs to be run first via
 ```